adev07/adev07/README.md

          width="45" /> -->
 </h2>

 Hello there!
 I am Aditya Anand.
-Building state-of-the-art, easy to use, user-friendly websites and applications is truly a passion of mine.
-I actively seek out new technologies and stay up-to-date on industry trends and advancements.
+Building state-of-the-art, easy to use, user-friendly websites and applications is truly a passion of mine.<br> I actively seek out new technologies and stay up-to-date on industry trends and advancements.
 I develop elegant and responsive frontend with optimised and modern backend.<br> <br>
 📫 How to reach me: <a href="mailto: adityaanand1245@gmail.com">adityaanand1245@gmail.com</a>

 ---